-In fiscal 2022, cargo traffic at non-major ports in India saw a rise of 2.7%, rebounding from the degrowth of 5.2% in fiscal 2021.
-Traffic at non-major ports would witness an 8-9% growth in fiscal 2023 led by a strong rise in POL and coal traffic.
+In fiscal 2023, cargo traffic at non-major ports in India saw a rise of 7.6%, higher than the growth of 4.7% in fiscal 2022 led by a strong rise in POL and coal traffic.
 In fiscal 2024, the traffic at non-major ports is expected to grow by 3-6% led by a recovery in container traffic.
-Over fiscals 2024-2028, we expect non-major ports to grow at 3-6%.
+Over the fiscal period 2024-2028, we expect non-major ports to grow at 3-6%.
 This would be largely due to moderation in POL traffic and coal imports at non-major ports.

-Coal traffic would gradually reduce and moderate over the medium term as thermal coal imports are expected to slow down with steady increase in Coal India production.
+Coal traffic would moderate over the medium term as thermal coal imports are expected to slow down with steady increase in Coal India production.
 POL consumption would also moderate due to alternative fuels and higher efficiencies of automobiles.